jiro-jasmin/Pickify/README.md

 ## 🔮 On the future of this project

 Please note that this project will have some improvements in the near future.
 I have to fix a bug, visible on production, which is the song duration being NaN while loading.
-As the data is currently stored within the project, I am thinking of linking it to an actual database.
+Also, as the data is currently stored within the project, I am thinking of linking it to an actual database.
 Now, if you wish to see Next.js projects linked with an API, please [check my blog](https://github.com/jiro-jasmin/Blog) for instance.
 If you have any suggestion or question regarding this project, do not hesitate to let me know! 😊

 [Click here](https://github.com/jiro-jasmin?tab=repositories) to access to all my online repositories.